 Consider a Rent Guarantee Scheme

-Think of a rent guarantee scheme like having a safety net for landlords.
+Think of a rent guarantee scheme as a safety net for landlords, working alongside a well-drafted tenancy agreement to provide extra security.
 Just like you might get insurance for your car or home to protect you in case something goes wrong, a rent guarantee scheme is kind of like insurance for your rental income.
 While there are costs involved, these schemes can provide valuable financial security.

 Make Sure Your Insurance Policy Covers Rent Arrears